jackokring/hugo-a-gogo/content/aladdin/nvim.md

 `A<cr>`.
 Multi-cursor is not really needed with `:%s/ ... / ... /g` as a classic regular expression find and replace.
 While `q` allows recording key macros, for easy replay.
 It's a steep learning curve, but powerful.

+### Lua

+The built in Lua scripting is an improvement on VimScript but that's still a keeper.
+The `LazyVim` plugin system is very extensible and I've started a plugin called [Doris](https://github.com/jackokring/doris.nvim) to keep it all in one place.
+So far I've just added a modified multi-class OOP from the docs.
+It's a 1-indexed language with a few peculiarities.